Raspberry Pi Shopping List

 There are HDMI to VGA converters, but not all of them work well.
 If you have to go that route, be sure to read the reviews, looking for "works with Raspberry Pi," before you order.
 I've tested this one and it seems to be OK.
 It's less than a foot long, so you'll need a regular VGA cable, too.
 If you have VGA monitors, you probably have suitable cables.
 The VGA connection doesn't carry the audio signal, so you may need an audio cable or headphones as well if you're doing things that require sound.
 You may need to enable audio on the headphone jack.
 Right-click the volume control (speaker icon) on the top right of the screen and click "analog" if "HDMI" is selected.

 Parts!
 The whole point of the Raspberry Pi is for kids to build stuff; otherwise, it's just another computer.
-An education parts kit for about $20 will let students experiment with LEDs, a pushbutton, a buzzer, a couple of sensors, and other material.
+An education parts kit for about $23 will let students experiment with LEDs, a pushbutton, a buzzer, a couple of sensors, and other material.
 You probably want to consider these to be expendable and plan on buying new kits every year or two.
-Low Voltage Labs makes a similar parts pack, available through Amazon, without the temperature and motion sensors.
+Our friends at Low Voltage Labs make a similar parts pack, available through Amazon, without the temperature and motion sensors.

 A GPIO reference card: This is a small plastic gadget that slips over those 40 GPIO pins and provides labels for them.
 Without it, your students absolutely will damage your Raspberry Pis by connecting the wrong pins.
 Both education parts kits in the link above include a GPIO reference.
 If you have a parts pack without the reference, you can buy them on Amazon in packs of 25 for about a dollar each.
 There's also a printable image that will let you make paper references.
 Try printing on index card stock if available, and be careful forcing the pins through the paper.